italian dessert recipes

 * Reduce oven heat to 275 degrees F

-* TIP: I put a marble slab in the fridge and transfer the log to the slab to speed cooling
+* TIP: I put a marble slab in the fridge and transfer the log to the slab to speed cooling.

-* Bake approximately 8 to 10 minutes, or until dry; cool. * Store in an airtight container.
+* Bake approximately 8 to 10 minutes, or until dry; cool.

 Adapted from allrecipes